hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-web-domain admin acme.com

-The function of unsuspending the domain.
+This function of unsuspending the domain.

 *******************************************************************